 The ExtraHop Approach

 ExtraHop Reveal(x) 360 relies on a layered detection approach, evaluating traffic using rules, statistical analysis, and AI to detect malicious activity.
-Unlike other products, Reveal(x) is designed from the ground up for continuous packet capture and full-stream reassembly making it capable of performing decryption.
+Unlike other products, Reveal(x) is designed from the ground up for continuous packet capture and full-stream reassembly making it capable of performing decryption of Active Directory protocols at scale.

-The decryption of Microsoft authentication protocols NTLM, and Kerberos with full protocol support for TLS, LDAP, WINRM, MS-RPC, and SMBv3 ensure full visibility into encrypted traffic at line speeds of up to 100 Gbps.
+The decryption of Microsoft authentication protocols NTLM, and Kerberos with full protocol support for TLS, LDAP, WINRM, MS-RPC, and SMBv3 ensure full visibility into encrypted traffic at line speeds of up to 100 Gbps while simultaneously ensuring visibility into and detection of encrypted living-off-the-land techniques.
 The ability to decrypt and fully parse both authentication and application-level protocols enables Reveal(x) to perform an unparalleled level of traffic inspection, significantly reducing an attacker's ability to remain covert.
 Other benefits of this approach include forensic-level record data on encrypted traffic.
 This data contains information such as the specific SQL queries, commands sent via MS-RPC, and LDAP enumeration behavior.

 Ok, so I can hear you asking, "Jesse all that sounds fancy, but how much is reality, and how much is marketing fluff?"
 Fair question dear reader, fair question.
 To answer this let's take a look at an example detection: